push kids away

 1. Giving Too Little Freedom

-Most of our parents grew up free-range, able to “be home before the streetlights came on,” but today is different.
-As a dad now, on a beautiful, sunny day, I can sit inside a shopping mall and watch my kids play indoors and there will be a bunch of other dads there as well.
-I know parents who won’t let their kids explore and play outside in their own fenced-in back yard without watching them.
-Could it be that what we interpret as showing love today—not letting our kids explore freely for fear that they’ll get hurt—may be driving our kids away?
+Could it be that what we interpret as showing love—being attentive, keeping an eye on them, and not letting our kids explore freely for fear that they’ll get hurt—may be driving our kids away?
 As our kids age and hopefully mature, we need to strategically give more freedom.
-If we won’t give kids more freedom as they mature, it’s like telling them we don’t trust them.
+Doing so will build kids’ confidence in their own abilities and also preserve our relationship with them.
+If we don’t give kids more freedom as they mature, it’s like telling them we don’t trust them.

 2. Giving Too Much Freedom

-I grew up with friends whose parents were rarely around, and those friends had bad grades and never listened to authority.
 Too much freedom can make your child believe you’re unloving, disconnected, and uninvolved.
 Kids need boundaries for safety, security, and structure.
 From stability and structure, kids not only learn but also feel close and cared for by you.

 3. Being Inconsistent With Discipline

-We often push our kids away by how we discipline.
+We often push our kids away with how we discipline.
 Maybe you say one thing and don’t follow through with it.
-I’ve been known to set a rule and the closer I get to bedtime, exhausted from the day, I might lessen punishment or change the rule a bit.
-This communicates an inconsistency to your kids.
+I’ve been known to set a rule, and the closer I get to bedtime, exhausted from the day, the less I enforce it.
+And sometimes, when my kid apologizes, throws his arms around my neck, and says how sorry he is, the anger I felt earlier about how he treated his sister (or whatever it was) starts to slip away.
+When this happens, I sometimes “forget” about discipline altogether!
+But this communicates an inconsistency to your kids.
 Little by little, you could be showing your kid you aren’t reliable.
-If your kid knows he can’t rely on you, he will keep a distance.
-Whatever rules you have, be consistent and follow through—especially when you’re tired.
-Your kid is more likely to feel close to you when you’re consistent because you’ve shown him or her that you’re trustworthy.
+Your rules don’t matter.
+If your kid knows he can’t rely on your word, he will continue with whatever behavior caused the problem, and he might also keep his distance because he can’t trust what you say.

 Sound off: Are there ways you think you may push your kids away?